-- unemployed for at least 4 days in any 7 consecutive days (including Sunday). - Genuinely Seeking full-time employment - available for work in respect of the remaining days of unemployment
+- Unemployed for at least 4 days in any 7 consecutive days (including Sunday). - Genuinely seeking full-time employment - Available for work in respect of the remaining days of unemployment

-Working for any part of a day, even only for one hour, is counted as a day of employment by the Department of Social Protection.
-You must advise the Department of any work you intend to undertake while receiving either Jobseekers Benefit or Jobseekers Allowance.
+Working for any part of a day, even only for one hour, is counted as a day of employment by the Department of Employment Affairs and Social Protection.
+You must advise the Department of any work you intend to undertake while receiving either Jobseeker's Benefit or Jobseeker's Allowance.

-If you are engaged in part-time employment you must be available for and Genuinely Seeking full-time employment (see Chapter 1) to qualify for lobseekers Benefit or lobseekers Allowance payment.
+If you are engaged in part-time employment you must be available for and genuinely seeking full-time employment (see Chapter 1) to qualify for Jobseeker's Benefit or Jobseeker's Allowance payment.

-If you accept part-time work and do not continue to genuinely seek full-time employment, or cannot provide evidence of your efforts to seek full-time employment, your claim for Jobseekers Benefit or Jobseekers Allowance may be disallowed.
-See Chapter 1 for more information about claiming Jobseekers Benefit / Jobseekers Allowance.
+If you accept part-time work and do not continue to genuinely seek full-time employment, or cannot provide evidence of your efforts to seek full-time employment, your claim for Jobseeker's Benefit or Jobseeker's Allowance may be disallowed.
+See Chapter 1 for more information about claiming Jobseeker's Benefit/Jobseeker's Allowance.

-Part-time Work and moving from JA to JB
+Part-time Work & moving from JB to JA

-You can engage in part-time employment while in receipt of a Jobseekers payment.
-If you are about to exhaust your claim for Jobseekers Benefit and intend to apply for Jobseekers Allowance it is very important that you check out if your entitlement to a Jobseekers Allowance payment will be affected by:
+You can engage in part-time employment while in receipt of a Jobseeker's payment.
+If you are about to exhaust your claim for Jobseeker's Benefit and intend to apply for Jobseeker's Allowance it is very important that you check if your entitlement to a Jobseeker's Allowance payment will be affected by:

-- any part-time employment/self-employment you are engaged in, or - Employment/self-employment your partner or spouse is engaged in.
+- Part-time employment/self-employment you are engaged in, or - Employment/self-employment your partner, spouse or civil partner is engaged in.

-Jobseekers Benefit is a non-means tested payment and will not be affected by any savings, investments, etc. but any income from employment or self-employment of your spouse/civil partner/cohabitant may affect the familly's rate of payment.
-Jobseekers Allowance is means tested and the value of any other income will be counted - including savings, redundancy related payments over €20,000, capital, investments or property other than your own home and your spouse/civil partner/cohabitants income from employment - and may affect your entitlement to receive a Jobseekers Allowance payment.
+Jobseeker's Benefit is a non-means tested payment and will not be affected by any savings, investments, etc. but any income from employment or self-employment of your spouse/civil partner/cohabitant may affect the family's rate of payment.
+Jobseeker's Allowance is means tested and the value of any other income will be counted - including savings, redundancy related payments over €20,000, capital, investments or property other than your own home and your spouse/civil partner/cohabitants income from employment - and may affect your entitlement to receive a Jobseeker's Allowance payment.
 The first €20,000 of capital is disregarded for means purposes.

-If you have sufficient PRSI contributions and you have lost at least an additional day's work over the past year, you may re-qualify for Jobseekers Benefit.
+If you have sufficient PRSI contributions and you have lost at least an additional day's work over the past year, you may re-qualify for Jobseeker's Benefit.

-If you exhaust your Jobseekers Benefit claim and apply for Jobseekers Allowance you may find it necessary to apply for a means tested Supplementary Welfare Allowance (SWA) payment while your application is being processed - see Chapter 2 for more information on SWA payments.
+If you exhaust your Jobseeker's Benefit claim and apply for Jobseeker's Allowance you may find it necessary to apply for a means tested Supplementary Welfare Allowance (SWA) payment while your application is being processed - see Chapter 2 for more information on SWA payments.
 You will not normally qualify for an SWA payment if you are working more than 30 hours per week.

-Jobseekers Benefit (JB) - Part-time work
+Jobseeker's Benefit (JB) - Part-time Work

-If you are claiming Jobseekers Benefit (JB) you can work part-time and continue to receive payment for the days you are unemployed, provided you continue to satisfy the qualifying conditions for Jobseekers Benefit (See Chapter 1 for more information on Jobseekers Benefit).
+If you are claiming Jobseeker's Benefit (JB) you can work part-time and continue to receive payment for the days you are unemployed, provided you continue to satisfy the qualifying conditions for Jobseeker's Benefit (See Chapter 1 for more information on Jobseeker's Benefit).

-You will not be paid Jobseekers Benefit for the days you are employed, but your earnings from employment will not affect your remaining Jobseekers Benefit payment.
+You will not be paid Jobseeker's Benefit for the days you are employed, but your earnings from employment will not affect your remaining Jobseeker's Benefit payment.